-The floppy cable for floppy drives is a 34-pin flat cable with 5 connectors classified as follows:
+The floppy cable for floppy driver is a 34-pin flat cable with 5 connectors classified as follows:

-- 1. Female header (For floppy connector onboard) - 2.
-Female header and Edge connector (For driver B) - 3.
-Female header and Edge connector (For driver A)
+- 1. Female header (for floppy connector onboard) - 2.
+Female header and Edge connector (for driver B) - 3.
+Female header and Edge connector (for driver A)